The Golden Bowl (film): Production

 Director Ivory, producer Merchant, and screenwriter Jhabvala previously collaborated on screen adaptations of the Henry James novels The Europeans and The Bostonians.
 Conflict erupted between Northam and Beckinsale after the latter asked him to walk faster in a scene to avoid stepping on the train of her dress.
-Northam was so angry at being given a "note" by a fellow actor that he became belligerent towards Beckinsale; her husband, Michael Sheen, responded by punching him in the face.
+Northam was so angry at being given a "note" by a fellow actor that he became belligerent towards Beckinsale; her partner, Michael Sheen, responded by punching him in the face.

 The film was shot at various locations throughout England, including Belvoir Castle in Leicestershire, Burghley House in Lincolnshire, Helmingham Hall in Suffolk, the Kew Bridge Steam Museum and Syon House in Middlesex, and Lancaster House and Mansion House in London.
 Italian locations included Palazzo Borghese in Artena and Prince Massimo's Castle in Arsoli.

 The soundtrack includes "Moonstruck" by Lionel Monckton and Ivan Caryll, "Sarabande" by Claude Debussy, and "Wall Street Rag" by Scott Joplin.